dan12n/Yacc_sublime/README.md

 # Yacc_sublime
-A modification of OCamlYacc to better work with Bison
+A modification of Better OCamlYacc to better work with Bison